Lighthouse Families Rescued By the Flying Santa(s) During the Holidays

 Captain Wincapaw Thanks His Lighthouse Families

-The New England tradition of a “Flying Santa” delivering gifts to lonely and often isolated lighthouse keepers and their families started 89 years ago in 1929, when a mid-coast Maine pilot, Captain William Wincapaw, started delivering gifts for his lighthouse keeper friends in Penobscot Bay, out of his hometown of Friendship, Maine.
-He was often directly involved in saving lives of islanders of Penobscot Bay and would help transport those sick or injured to safety or to nearby hospitals even in inclement weather.
+The New England tradition of a “Flying Santa” delivering gifts to lonely and often isolated lighthouse keepers and their families started over 92 years ago in 1929, when a mid-coast Maine pilot, Captain William Wincapaw, started delivering gifts for his lighthouse keeper friends in Penobscot Bay, out of his hometown of Friendship, Maine.
+He was often directly involved in saving lives of islanders along the Penobscot Bay, and would help transport those sick or injured to safety, or to nearby hospitals even in inclement weather.
 In those days, he navigated the region using the lighthouse beacons all along the coastline and was always appreciative of the lighthouse keepers’ dedication to their duties in maintaining the lights, as they were appreciative of the Captain for his rescue efforts.
 Wincapaw decided in 1929, that on Christmas morning, he would load up his plane with a dozen packages of newspapers, magazines, coffee, candy and other small luxuries for his isolated lighthouse families and friends in the Rockland region of Maine, and drop them off to show his appreciation of their heroism and efforts throughout the year.
 He wanted them to be remembered especially during the lonely holiday season.
-Word got around rather quickly of this saintly gesture and he was so surprised of the outpouring of thanks from the keepers and the locals that he decided to make it an annual tradition, increasing his range to additional stations all along the New England coast, and beyond.
+Word got around rather quickly of this saintly gesture, and he was so surprised of the outpouring of thanks from the keepers and the locals, that he decided to make it an annual tradition, increasing his range to additional stations all along the New England coast, and beyond.

-On July 16, 1947, as Captain Wincapaw was taking off from Rockland harbor with a passenger Robert Muckenhirn, he suffered a heart attack in the air and the plane crashed in the ocean, killing both men.
+On July 16, 1947, as Captain Wincapaw was taking off from Rockland Harbor with a passenger Robert Muckenhirn, he suffered a heart attack in the air and the plane crashed in the ocean, killing both men.
 Many keepers, their families, islanders, and locals from all over New England attended his service in observance of their gratitude for his services.
 That December, Snow would drop a memorial wreath in Rockland Harbor in honor of his close friend.

 After the death of Captain Wincapaw, historian Edward Rowe Snow continued to carry on the now famous tradition of delivering Christmas bundles to stations all along the New England coast and expanded the delivery to 176 lighthouses in 1947.
 Over the years, during many of the flights he would still hire a pilot out of his own pay, and he and his wife would enjoy the satisfaction of their efforts as repayment.
 They had a daughter who would also accompany them on their flights as part of the family tradition.
 Wiggins Airways also helped in providing planes, and later helicopters, and occasionally provided pilots to help the Snows.
 On a few excursions, the Coast Guard would provide Snow with one of their own aircraft to help him with his expanding deliveries.
-Packages would continue to be provided by the many sponsors, and Snow began to write books about New England stories and lighthouses, which he would also provide for the keepers and their families.
+Packages would continue to be provided by the many sponsors, and Snow continued to write books about New England stories and lighthouses, which he would also provide for the keepers and their families.

 As there were rare occasions of a risk of a package missing its target and destroying property, Snow still had to carry rather expensive insurance for his endeavors.
 Although the 15-25 pound packages would usually land on their target, there were some instances were some property was destroyed and the insurance would cover the mishap, with most of the “victims” recalling the experience to their families in a humorous manner.
 On many flights, as he would open the window to drop the gifts in his Santa costume, his fake whiskers would be blown off his face with the fierce winds.
 During one of his drops they had quite a scare when two packages tied to a rope lodged themselves around the tail of the airplane near Boon Island Lighthouse in York, Maine.
 They were able to safely make an emergency landing safely at nearby Portsmouth, New Hampshire.

 By 1981, Snow was getting along in years and suffered a stroke, which was going to prevent him from dropping off any bundles that year.
 Judeth Van Hamm, director of the Hull Lifesaving Museum, approached Snow’s wife to offer any assistance.
-With the blessing of Ana-Myrle Snow, and with a limited budget and time to coordinate the undertaking, the museum was able to acquire the service of three helicopters from a local Boston television station, Wheelabrator-Frye of Maine, and the International Fund of Animal Welfare of Yarmouthport, Massachusetts.
+With the blessing of his wife, Ana-Myrle Snow, and with a limited budget and time to coordinate the undertaking, the museum was able to acquire the service of three helicopters from a local Boston television station, Wheelabrator-Frye of Maine, and the International Fund of Animal Welfare of Yarmouthport, Massachusetts.
 A new Santa, Ed McCabe, offered his services to carry on the tradition.
 Although the numbers of flights were limited compared to previous years, and as many lighthouses were automated, it was greatly appreciated by those lucky recipients of the gifts.

 On April 12, 1982, Snow passed away at the age of 79.
 He had written over 90 books on maritime history from shipwrecks, to pirates, to lighthouse stories, and remained as one of the Flying Santa’s for nearly 44 years.
-He is also remembered as the driving force in saving Fort Warren, a famous Civil War fort on George’s Island in Boston Harbor, to be maintained as a public park for all to enjoy and remember the efforts of those veterans who fought in that war.
+He is also remembered as the driving force in saving Fort Warren, a famous Civil War fort on George’s Island in Boston Harbor, to be maintained as a public park for all to enjoy, and to remember the efforts of those veterans who fought in that war.
 In 2000, a granite marker was placed at the pavilion as a memorial to Snow for visitors on George’s Island.
 It reads “Author, Historian, and ‘Flying Santa’.
 His efforts and writings about New England’s history and folklore remain in the hearts of all who have been touched by the limitless generosity to his fellow friends.

 The “Flying Santa” Tradition Continues